Discover the wonders of Italian festivals in autumn: unique colours, flavours and traditions await you

 Bagna cauda is a gastronomic speciality of Piedmont whose name translates as 'hot sauce'.
 It is a typical autumn and winter dish, prepared with garlic and desalted and boned anchovies.
 It is simmered in olive oil and becomes a sauce eaten by dipping various types of raw and cooked seasonal vegetables.

 In Asti, Bagna Cauda Day takes place during the autumn.
-It is an event that, in 2022, will be held from 25 to 27 November and from 2 to 4 December.
+It is an event that, in 2022, will be held in 2023 it will take place from 24 to 26 November and 1 to 3 December.
 These days, the streets of the city centre come alive with enthusiasts of the tasty culinary speciality and numerous initiatives.
 Still, the event does not stop there: it is as if thousands of people in different locations in Italy and the rest of the world were symbolically eating together.

 1. Cologna Veneta Mandorlato Festival